-Fourth, the mission of converting 2nd Armored Brigade Combat Team, 3rd Infantry Division, from an Infantry Brigade Combat Team (IBCT) to an Armored Brigade Combat Team (ABCT) at Fort Stewart, Georgia.
-The command assisted ASC and FORSCOM with the concept of support and the weekly information planning session to convert the 2-3 IBCT into an ABCT.
+Fourth is the mission of converting 2nd Armored Brigade Combat Team, 3rd Infantry Division, from an Infantry Brigade Combat Team at Fort Stewart, Georgia.
+The command assisted U.S. Army Sustainment Command and U.S. Army Forces Command with the concept of support and weekly information planning sessions.